Snakeskin: Friction reduction and protection

-The skin of a snake is a physically protective layer.
-It helps prevent injury, prevents drying out, and helps snakes to minimize friction.
 Snakeskin is composed of a soft, flexible inner layer (alpha-layer), as well as a hard, inflexible outer surface (beta-layer).
-Due to lack of limbs, snake bodies are in contact with a surface at all times, causing a large amount of friction.
+Snake bodies are in contact with a surface at all times, causing a large amount of friction.
 As a result, they have to both minimize friction in order to move forward, and generate their own friction in order to create enough propulsion to move.
-Scale and skin orientation helps to accomplish this, as it has been demonstrated that nanostructures on their scales may play a role in this process.
+Scale and skin orientation accomplish this, as it has been demonstrated by studies of the nanostructures on their scales.
 Specifically, the inner alpha-layer contains alpha-keratins which serve as cytoskeletal proteins for a mechanical form of resistance against traction.
-Additionally to reduce friction, some snakes polish their scales.
-They secrete an oily substance from their nasal passage, and then rub the secretion all over the scales.
+Additionally, to reduce friction some snakes polish their scales.
+They secrete an oil from their nasal passage, and then rub the secretion over the scales.
 This is done at varying intervals depending on the species of snake, sometimes frequently, other times only after shedding or molting.
 It is thought that scale polishing is used as a method of waterproofing, and it may also play a role in chemical messaging or friction reduction.
 Lastly, scales and snake skin provide protection in the form of keratin.
 It has been found, that beta-keratins aid in formation of scales, as the keratin proteins produce a pre-corneous layer of densely packed epidermal scales creating a thick corneous protective layer.
+Parts of this keratin covering are shaved back to make the snake's scales, the less restricted portion of each scale overlapping the scale behind it.
+Between scales lies shaved back connecting material, also of keratin, also part of the epidermis.
+This material allows for the poised glide of the snake over rough stones or gritty sand.